-Student Computers and the computer network are the property of NLCS and are available to all students during supervised time.
+We currently do not have a designated computer lab, but there are a limited number of computers available for students to use.
+Computers and the computer network are the property of NLCS and are available to students only during supervised time.
 The network and its files, including files students may create, will be subject to inspection at any time there is good reason to believe they should be inspected or deleted, in the best interest of NLCS and/or the student body.
 The internet cannot be used unless permission has been granted by a NLCS teacher/staff member.
 It is expected that the computer lab will be respected and not abused by any student at NLCS.